alvseek/ai-collaboration/memories/ai-interaction-preferences.md

 ## Usage Instructions for New AIs

-When starting work on this project, use the update_memory tool to save these preferences:
+Use the update_memory tool to save these preferences:

 ```
 Title: User Interaction Preference: Questions vs Commands